ivirshup/anndata-paper/paper.md

   - name: Sergei Rybakov
     affiliation: "2"
   - name: Philipp Angerer
-    affiliation: "2, 3, †"
+    affiliation: "2, 3"
   - name: F. Alexander Wolf
     orcid: 0000-0002-8760-7838
-    affiliation: "2, 3, †"
+    affiliation: "3, 2"
 affiliations:
- - name: University of Melbourne
+ - name: University of Melbourne.
    index: 1
  - name: Helmholtz Munich, Institute of Computational Biology, Munich, Germany.
    index: 2
  - name: Cellarity, Cambridge, MA.
    index: 3
- - name: Equal contributions
-   index: †
 date: 1 October 2020
 bibliography: paper.bib
 ---

 # Summary

 anndata is a python software package for handling annotated datasets.

 # Introduction

-Generating insight from high-dimensional data typically requires two steps.
-Condense them into efficient representations and assign semantic labels.
+Generating insight from high-dimensional data often involves two steps: condensing them into useful representations and assigning semantic labels.
 Both is achieved by learning patterns in high dimensions based on existing annotations.
 Once insight is gained, knowledge is updated and assigned in form of learned annotations.
 This defines the general machine learning and data science paradigm, which, which anndata, we strive represent in a data structure that integrates well with the pytdata ecosystem.

 Within the pydata ecosystem the closest package that would be amenable to serve this paradigm is xarray `[@xarray_author:YYYY]`, which enables to deal with highly complex labelled data tensors of arbitrary dimensions.
 On the other hand, there is the highly popular package pandas`[@pandas_author:YYYY]`, which merely provides and operates on `DataFrames`, that is, single tables of data. anndata is positioned in between by providing the minimal additional structure to enable storing compact annotations and representations of high-dimensional data, making the book keeping during learning from it much simpler.